eaveswall/eaveswall/README.md

 # License

 This repository and the code therein, in all entirety, is licensed under the [MIT License](https://github.com/calebpitan/eaveswall/blob/master/LICENSE).
-Copyright (c) 2020 The Eaveswall Contibutors
+Copyright (c) 2020 The Eaveswall Contributors